 Here are the most common reasons for this:

-- Thinking that our ship has sailed, that there are opportunities that aren’t going to present themselves any more.
+- Thinking that our ship has sailed, and that there are opportunities that we’ll never have again.

-- Saying to ourselves that it’s better to “suck it up” and stay in this unhappy relationship because it’s better than being alone.
+- Saying to ourselves that it’s better to stay in an unhappy relationship because it’s better than being alone.

-- At the same time, it could be simply falling into a defeatist mindset where we we think that nothing better will happen in life.
-This is another way we slowly fall into a lethargy that envelops us in relentless unhappiness that can turn into a depression.
+- At the same time, it could be simply falling into a defeatist mindset where we think that nothing better will happen our lives.
+This is another way we slowly fall into a lethargy that envelops us in relentless unhappiness and that can turn into depression.

 We can’t let this happen.
 We need to stand up to these destructive thoughts.
 Everyone has the right to second chances.